-To better understand how the AD9927 vertical timing generation is used, consider the example CCD timing chart in Figure 68.
+To better understand how AD9992 vertical timing generation is used, consider the example CCD timing chart in Figure 55.
 This example illustrates a CCD using a general 3-field readout technique.
-As described in the previous field section, each readout field must be divided into separate regions to perform each step of the readout.
+As described in the Complete Field: Combining V-Sequences section, each readout field must be divided into separate regions to perform each step of the readout.
 The sequence change positions (SCP) determine the line boundaries for each region, and the SEQx registers assign a particular V-sequence to each region.
-The V-sequences contain the specific timing information required in each region: V1 to V6 pulses (using Vpattern groups), HBLK/CLPOB timing, and VSG patterns for the SG active lines.
+The V-sequences contain the specific timing information required in each region: XV1 to XV6 pulses (using V-pattern groups), HBLK/CLPOB timing, and VSG patterns for the SG active lines.

 This timing example requires four regions for each of the three fields, labeled Region 0, Region 1, Region 2, and Region 3.
-Because the AD9927 allows many individual fields to be programmed, FIELD0, FIELD1, and FIELD2 can be used to meet the requirements of this timing example.
+Because the AD9992 allows many individual fields to be programmed, FIELD0, FIELD1, and FIELD2 can be used to meet the requirements of this timing example.
 The four regions for each field are very similar in this example, but the individual registers for each field allow flexibility to accommodate other timing charts.

 Region 0 is a high speed, vertical shift region.
-Sweep mode can be used to generate this timing operation with the desired number of high speed vertical pulses needed to clear any charge from the CCD's vertical registers.
+Sweep mode can be used to generate this timing operation with the desired number of high speed vertical pulses needed to clear any charge from the CCD vertical registers.

 Region 1 consists of only two lines and uses standard singleline, vertical shift timing.
-The timing of this region area is the same as the timing in Region 3.
+The timing of this region is the same as the timing in Region 3.

 Region 2 is the sensor gate line where the VSG pulses transfer the image into the vertical CCD registers.
-This region might require the use of the second V-pattern group for the SG active line.
+This region may require the use of the second V-pattern group for the SG active line